Section 3

 Narration as Storytelling (20 min.)

 In this video, Dr. Shannon Whiteside shares some insights she gained from her case study of a 5th grade classroom and their oral narrations in history class.
-She explains how narration is not simply a reading comprehension activity that imitates the author's words, but narration is a practice that allows students to display originality, creativity and the art of storytelling.
+She explains how narration is not simply a reading comprehension activity that imitates the author's words, but narration is a practice that allows students to display originality, creativity, and the art of storytelling.
 Narration also shows the moral stances of the students as they tell the story from their perspective.

 Transitioning from Oral to Written Narration (3 min.)